chrisburnell/chrisburnell.com/src/posts/articles/2024-05-04-revisiting-php-images.md

     <img src="https://api.chrisburnell.com/dynamic-banner.php" alt="a small banner showing statistical information about content on chrisburnell.com" width="300" height="80" loading="lazy" decoding="async" style="image-rendering: pixelated;">
 </figure>

-Before we start, it’s important to know that we’ll be working with a coordinate system as we build our image, where `0, 0` is at the top-left, and `X` increases to the right and `Y` increases downwards.
+Before we start, it’s important to know that we’ll be working with a coordinate system as we build our image, where `0, 0` is at the top-left, so `X` increases to the right and `Y` increases downwards.

 Now let’s write some code.